 Kathy overcame her persistent ulcerative colitis flare and is now in remission and feels like she has her life back

-Brittany is wonderful and I am so glad I had the opportunity to work with her!
-She is reliable and responsive, and always answered messages quickly and gave lots of helpful information.
+My dietitian was wonderful and I am so glad I had the opportunity to work with her!
+She was reliable and responsive, and always answered messages quickly and gave lots of helpful information.

 In our sessions she was warm and welcoming, making me feel at ease to discuss my symptoms, concerns, and fears about how to approach nutrition with my disease.